Agenda

 West Campus

-- West Campus Performing Arts Center (PAC)
+- West Campus Lawrence and Charlotte Klau Performing Arts Center

 West Campus